CSC207-UofT/course-project-git-good-207/phase0/CRC_Cards.md

 Class Name: DatabaseManager
 Parent Class: N/A
-Responsibilities: connects to the database at the start of execution, fetches info about users and posts after log out saves the changes made by the user to the database, takes in an interface Payload which can be injected from the SQLiteDatabaseController (dependency inversion)
+Responsibilities: connects to the database at the start of execution, fetches info about users and posts after log out saves the changes made by the user to the database, takes in an interface Payload which can be injected from the MySQLDatabaseController (dependency inversion)
 Collaborators: LoginManager, UserManager, FeedManager

 ## Controllers